canonical/ubuntu-core-docs/docs/en/serial-vault.md

 ## Creating system-user assertions

 A system-user assertion allows you to create a user on an unmanaged Core system.
-The system-user assertion can be seeded into an image, or it can be auto-imported from a USB drive.
+The system-user assertion can be pre-populated into an image, or it can be auto-imported from a USB drive.
 See here and [system user][system-user] and [system user assertions.][system-user-assertions.]